oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 **[Action Creators](https://redux.js.org/tutorials/essentials/part-1-overview-concepts#action-creators)**

 **Action creators** can be used to dynamically create actions.
-NOT IN APP
+Our demo does not use action creators, but you can read more about it at the link above.

 **[Reducers](https://redux.js.org/tutorials/essentials/part-1-overview-concepts#reducers)**